Adrian-26-Isotope/schedule1-mix-calculator/README.md

 # schedule1-mix-calculator
-this is a mix calculator for the game <b>'Schedule 1'</b>. it calculates the ingredients for the highest profit product.
+this is a mix calculator for the fantastic game <b>'Schedule 1'</b>. it calculates the ingredients for the highest profit product.

 ## game version
 TODO